twilio/twilio-video-app-android/README.md

 step-by-step instructions for building a simple Android video application along with a few examples of how the SDK can be used.

+_Sections of this document pertain only to developers that work at Twilio aka "Twilions".
+If you are not a Twilion please ignore these sections._

 ## Getting Started

 To get started we recommend you use Android Studio for all your development.